bcomnes/netlify-lambda-builder/README.md

 └── function-b.zip
 ```

-Running `netlify-functions-builder` will run `npm i` inside each function folder it discovers in the source dir.
+Running `netlify-lambda-builder` will run `npm i` inside each function folder it discovers in the source dir.
 A function folder is a top level folder in the source folder that contains a package.json.

 ## License